 Get to Know our Clergy

-Randy has been serving Trinity United for almost twenty-five years.
+Randy has been serving Trinity United for almost twenty-eight years.
 Both he and Trinity United seek to be inclusive, compassionate, and passionately involved in the community around them.

 Trinity United is the oldest Protestant church in the region, and was first formed by those who wanted to give thanks to God for having successfully survived the ocean voyage.
 At the turn of the century the beautiful stone edifice on the corner of Algoma and Waverley was erected to make a statement that this was a community here to stay.

 Under Randy’s leadership, Trinity’s pioneering heritage has continued as it has embraced the future in a variety of technological experiments.
 Multi-site ministry for instance, using video conferencing technology, now enables different congregations to worship together.
 At you can watch recordings of these services.

 Randy is excited about the many ways technology can now support faith communities in ways that were unthinkable only a few years ago, and is determined to explore its broader potential.